Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/thank-you-apple-for-hijacking-port-5000.md

 ---
 layout: ../../layouts/Post.astro
-title: "Thank you, Apple, for hijacking port 5000 😣"
+title: 'Thank you, Apple, for hijacking port 5000 😣'
-metaTitle: "Thank you, Apple, for hijacking port 5000 😣"
+metaTitle: 'Thank you, Apple, for hijacking port 5000 😣'
 metaDesc: 'How to fix the port 5000 is already in use error in Mac OS Moneterey'
 image: /images/03-12-2021.jpg
 date: 2021-12-03T03:00:00.000Z
 tags:
   - mac
 ---

 You might have already upgraded to Mac OS Monterey.
 If not, there might be an unpleasant surprise awaiting you.

 For me, it was running the following command.